Render Target: STATIC

 Background

 Vinculin is a cytoskeletal protein that plays an important role in the regulation of focal adhesions and embryonic development (1-4).
-Three structural vinculin domains include an amino-terminal head, a short, flexible proline-rich region and a carboxy-terminal tail (1).
-In the inactive state, the head and tail domains of vinculin interact to form a closed confirmation.
-The open and active form of vinculin translocates to focal adhesions where it is thought to be involved in anchoring F-actin to the membrane and regulation of cell migration (2).
+Three structural vinculin domains include an amino-terminal head, a short, flexible proline-rich region, and a carboxy-terminal tail (1).
+In the inactive state, the head and tail domains of vinculin interact to form a closed conformation.
+The open and active form of vinculin translocates to focal adhesions, where it is thought to be involved in anchoring F-actin to the membrane and regulation of cell migration (2).
 Phospholipid binding to the tail domain and subsequent phosphorylation of vinculin at Ser1033 and Ser1045 by PKC-α and Tyr100 and Tyr1065 by Src kinases weakens the head-tail interaction (5,6).
-This change in vinculin allows the binding of a number of other proteins, including talin, α-actinin and paxillin, which disrupts the head-tail interaction and initiates the conformational change from the inactive to active state (2,4).
+This change in vinculin allows the binding of a number of other proteins, including talin, α-actinin, and paxillin, which disrupts the head-tail interaction and initiates the conformational change from the inactive to active state (2,4).
 Vinculin deficiencies are associated with a decrease in cell adhesion and an increase in cell motility, suggesting a possible role in metastatic growth (7,8).
 This is supported by a demonstrated relationship between decreased vinculin expression and increased carcinogenesis and metastasis in colorectal carcinoma (9).

 For Research Use Only.
 Not For Use In Diagnostic Procedures.